edmondburnett/pint/README.md

 - help/usage menu?
 - Optionally play a sound, show an internal reminder, or trigger a system notification at drinking intervals during a configured time period
+- A log section showing the last N updates, with a scroll bar, datetime, some UI to select and remove entries (accidental additions etc).
+- Graph/viz of some kind to show daily hydration history
+- A chart or display that shows some averages or trends over some time period(s).
 - On Halloween, water turns into blood (obviously)